clartaq/cwiki/resources/private/md/Pages_Primer.md

 ### The Title ###

 A page must have a title and content.

+**WARNING:** Do not use slash characters in the titles of pages for the time being.
+See [issue #21](https://bitbucket.org/David_Clark/cwiki/issues/21/cant-edit-files-with-slash-character-in) for details and updates.

 The title must be unique within the wiki.
 The comparison for uniqueness is case-insensitive, so the titles "Title" and "title" are considered the same.
 Using titles that differ only by letter case can be confusing and is not allowed.